eeshanayak/enayak-coe332/homework02/README.md

 ## Dockerfile
-To build the Dockerfile, use the docker build command and tag it with your Docker Hub username and a descriptive name and code version
+To build the Dockerfile, use the docker build command and tag it with a descriptive name and code version
 ```
-docker build -t eeshanayak/json-parser:1.0 .
+docker build -t json-parser:1.0 .
 ```

 To run the interactive container, use the docker run command with the container you built, and use the “—rm” flag to remove the container when you exit it and the “-it” flag to attach an interactive container inside the terminal
 ```
-docker run --rm -it eeshanayak/json-parser:1.0 /bin/bash
+docker run --rm -it json-parser:1.0 /bin/bash
 ```

 Inside the container, you don’t need to specify the interpreter, so you can run